Emzzy241/PIG-Latin-/README.md

  -->

- Describe: firstWordIsVowel()
+ Describe: firstVowelIndex(thisWord)

- Test: "It will check if a particular character's is a vowel"
+ Test: "It will check if a particular character's index is a vowel"
  Code: wordsStartingWithAVowel("a");
  Expected Output: true